KangchengLiu/KangchengLiu.github.io/_pages/about.md

 =======
 Dr. Liu's research interests lie widely in the fields of 3D Vision and Robotics.

-He specialized in Robotics and Automation, Robotics Localization and Mapping, Representation Learning, Data-efficient Learning, 3D Deep Learning, Computer Graphics, UAV/UGV Navigation, and Robotics Scene Understanding.
+He specialized in Robotics and Automation, Robotics Localization and Mapping, Representation Learning, Vision/LiDAR-based Localization, Computer Graphics, Data-efficient Learning, 3D Deep Learning, UAV/UGV Navigation, and Robotics Scene Understanding.

 **Short Introduction**
 =======
 Kangcheng Liu started his Ph.D at The Chinese University of Hong Kong (CUHK) from Aug.
 2018 and received his PhD degree in May 2022 from CUHK.
 He obtained the B.Eng degree at the Department of Electrical Engineering and Automation, Harbin Institute of Technology.
-He is the HKPFS awardee (TOP 180 in Hong Kong in 2018) during his PhD, and he was selected as the TOP-20 annual outstanding graduate of HIT.
+He was selected as the HKPFS awardee (TOP 180 at Hong Kong in 2018) during his PhD, and he was also selected as the TOP-20 annual outstanding graduate of HIT.

 His first-author works in terms of 3D computer vision and robotics are widely published in international flagship conferences and journals.

-He served as the program session chair and the program commitee member of the two flagship international robotic conferences: IEEE International Conference on Robotics and Automation (ICRA) and IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS).
-He served as the reviewers of more than 20 kinds of international conferences such as CVPR and ECCV, and more than 10 kinds of international journals such as IJCV and TPAMI.
+In terms of service, he has been nominated as the program session chair and serves as the program commitee member of the two international flagship robotic conferences: IEEE International Conference on Robotics and Automation (ICRA) and IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS).
+He also served as the reviewers of more than 20 kinds of international conferences such as CVPR and ECCV, and more than 10 kinds of international journals such as IJCV and TPAMI.

 <!-- He has ten first-author publications in TOP-tier Computer Vision and Robotics Journals and Conferences, and has 20+ publications in core international journals and conferences indexed by SCI/EI. -->